 Figure 8-8 shows the percent of retail electric load that must be served by Tier I resources and Tier 2 resources in each PJM jurisdiction with a mandatory RPS.
 For each state in Figure 8-8, the first number represents the RPS percent for Tier I where defined, or renewable energy resources where tiers are not defined; the second number represents the RPS percent for all eligible technologies which includes both renewable and alternative energy resources.
 States with higher percent requirements for renewable energy resources are shaded darker.

 Jurisdictions with no standards or with only voluntary RPS are shaded gray.
 Pennsylvania's RPS illustrates the need to differentiate between percent requirements for renewable and alternative energy resources.
 The Pennsylvania RPS identifies solar photovoltaic, solar thermal, wind, geothermal, biomass, and low-impact hydropower as Tier I resources.
-The Pennsylvania RPS identifies waste coal, demand side management, large-scale hydropower, integrated gasification combined cycle, clean coal and municipal solid waste as eligible Tier II resources.
+The Pennsylvania RPS identifies waste coal, demand side management, largescale hydropower, integrated gasification combined cycle, clean coal and municipal solid waste as eligible Tier II resources.
 As a result, the 18.0 percent number in Figure 8-8 overstates the percent of retail electric load in Pennsylvania that must be served by renewable energy resources.
 The 8.0 percent number in Figure 8-8 is a more accurate measure of the percent of retail electric load in Pennsylvania that must be served by renewable energy resources.

-Figure 8-8 Map of retail electric load shares under RPS - Renewable / Alternative Energy resources: January through September, 2024225
+Figure 8-8 Map of retail electric load shares under RPS - Renewable / Alternative Energy resources: 2024211

-Under the existing state renewable portfolio standards, 18.3 percent of PJM load should have been served by Tier I and Tier II renewable and alternative energy resources in the first nine months of 2024.
+Under the existing state renewable portfolio standards, 18.4 percent of PJM load should have been served by Tier I and Tier II renewable and alternative energy resources in 2024.
 Tier I resources include landfill gas, run of river hydro, wind and solar resources.
 Tier II resources include pumped storage, large scale hydro, solid waste and waste coal resources.
-In the first nine months of 2024, only 8.9 percent of PJM generation was produced by renewable and alternative energy resources, including carbon producing and noncarbon producing Tier I and Tier II generation as shown in Table 8-20.
+In 2024, only 8.7 percent of PJM generation was produced by renewable and alternative energy resources, including carbon producing and noncarbon producing Tier I and Tier II generation as shown in Table 8-20.
 If the proportion of load among states remains constant, 25.4 percent of PJM load must be served by Tier I and Tier II renewable and alternative energy resources in 2030 under currently defined RPS rules.
-Approximately 16.0 percent of PJM load should have been served by Tier I or renewable energy resources in the first nine months of 2024.
-In the first nine months of 2024, only 6.8 percent of PJM generation was Tier I or renewable energy.
-The current REC production from PJM generation resources was not enough to meet the state renewable requirements for the first nine months of 2023, and LSEs purchased RECs from non PJM resources (e.g. behind the meter rooftop solar) and RECs from resources outside the PJM footprint (Table 8-21).
+Approximately 16.1 percent of PJM load should have been served by Tier I or renewable energy resources in 2024.
+In 2024, only 7.0 percent of PJM generation was Tier I or renewable energy.
+The current REC production from PJM generation resources was not enough to meet the state renewable requirements for 2024, and LSEs purchased RECs from non PJM resources (e.g. behind the meter rooftop solar) and RECs from resources outside the PJM footprint (Table 8-21).
 LSEs that are unable to meet the RPS with RECs may use alternative compliance payments for unmet goals based on each state's requirements.
 If the proportion of load among states remains constant, 23.1 percent of PJM load must be served by Tier I or renewable energy resources in 2030 under defined RPS rules.